 “The Veda is the Mother of all the Sastras.
 The Veda emanated from God Himself as inhalation and exhalation.
 The great sages, who were the embodiments of the treasure gained by long ascetic practices, received Veda as a series of sounds and spread it over the world by word of mouth from preceptor to pupil.”
 (Bhagavan Sri Sathya Sai Baba.
 Sathya Sai Vahini.
 Eternal Truths). – Baba

 The third Veda is the Sama-Veda.
-In this collection, many of the hymns (rks) of the Rg-Veda are repeated, but, with additional musical notes so that they may be sung during Vedic rituals and ceremonies.
-So the Sama-Veda is mainly Swara or musical notation.
+In this collection, many of the hymns (riks) of the Rg-Veda are repeated, but, with additional musical notes so that they may be sung during Vedic rituals and ceremonies.
+So, the Sama-Veda is mainly Swara or musical notation.

-In short, it must be realised that the Vedas are very important for man and that they cover the entire range of knowledge.
+In short, it must be realized that the Vedas are very important for man and that they cover the entire range of knowledge.
 They are the source and spring of Bharathiya culture.
-They are the recordings of visions and divine experiences; their source is not someone definite person.
+They are the recordings of visions and divine experiences; their source cannot be attributed to one single person.
 They were revealed by God Himself, of His own innate Mercy.
 The Vedic inheritance has been preserved pure and unsullied even to this day, because, it was handed down from the master to the disciple, in regular succession.
 Since it is timeless and authorless, it is worthy of acceptance by all.

 Whatever may be the diversities in contents, the commentators agree that the essential teaching of all the four Vedas is the same.
 The sections dealing with rites, modes of worship and the conclusions of inquiry help man to achieve the four goals of life – Dharma, Artha, Kama and Moksha.
 Since it is very hard to master the Vedas, we have developed a vast Smrithi literature to expound the Sruthi texts – the Puranas and the Ithihasas.
 Farsighted seers composed these out of historical and legendary incidents and events.

-Karma is really speaking the practice of Dharma.
+Karma is nothing but the practice of Dharma.
 The Upanishads give us guidance on what has to be done and what has to be avoided, in the spiritual journey.
 They direct us to revere the mother as God, revere the father as God, revere the preceptor as God, revere the guest as God and also, warn us that truth shall not be neglected, Dharma shall not be neglected.
 So, there are both positive and negative instructions – follow these counsels not others.
-Whatever conduces to your progress in goodness, accept; avoid other counsels – thus do the Upanishads instruct.
+Whatever is conducive to your progress in goodness, accept; avoid other counsels – thus do the Upanishads instruct.

-Swami established the Veda Paatasala not for training priests, but to expose Swami’s students to the importance of the Vedas and understanding the need to preserve them.
-Incidentally, there were no restrictions, and anyone who had a serious interest in the Vedas and a keenness to learn it was admitted to Swami’s Veda Paatasala.
-It is thanks to the pioneering effort of late Kamavadhani, that we see so many students effortlessly chanting various portions of the Vedas almost every day during Darshan, both in the morning and in the evening.
+Swami established the Veda Paatashala not for training priests, but to expose Swami’s students to the importance of the Vedas and understanding the need to preserve them.
+Incidentally, there were no restrictions, and anyone who had a serious interest in the Vedas and a keenness to learn it, was admitted to Swami’s Veda Paatashala.
+Immensely thankful to the pioneering effort of late Kamavadhani, Vedic scholar, that we see so many students effortlessly chanting various portions of the Vedas almost every day during Darshan, both in the morning and in the evening.